sennykalidien/tv-maze-vue3-exercise/README.md

 ## Future Improvement
 - Add more unit tests
 - Fine-tune design
+- State Management with Pinia for storing favourite shows
-- Use more of Vue, like:
+- Use more of Vue / Nuxt, like:
   - Provide / Inject
   - Reactive
-  - State Management with Pinia
+  - LazyComponents

 ## Approach
 - All contextual logic (TV Shows) is scoped and handled in components located in `/components/shows` & `/components/show`.
 - All other components are 'generic' components without contextual knowledge about TV Shows or API structures.
-- Utils in `/utils/data` helps transform the API Data to a generic data format
+- Utils in `/utils/data` helps transform the API Data to a generic data format.
   - This helps to get the data in a fixed format so we can easily sort, map, filter and reduce data, i.e. sort and categorize the TV shows based on their genres.
-- We use the `<Overview>` component `components/overview/[components] to use this data format to display the shows.
+- We use the `<Overview>` component `components/overview/[component].vue to use this data format to display the shows.
 - The Overview component in `/components/overview`  is used to display the transformed data in a grid, list or horizontal scrolling view.

+### Showcase of coding principles
+- DRY
+  - <content
 ### Abstraction & separation of concerns
 **This is over-engineerd for what it needs to do.**

-The data didn't need to be transformed and a lot of logic didn't need to be abstracted.
+The data didn't need to be transformed and logic didn't need to be abstracted.

-The decision behind this is that I want to display my thinking process and how I would approach a project the best. i.e. by thinking more abstract and future proof.
+The decision behind this is that I want to display my thinking process and how I would approach a project the best. i.e. by thinking more abstract and future-proof.

-For example:
 - Use different apis to get shows or additional information about a show
-- Display movies fetched from a different API
-- What if we want to standardise the data further
-- Seperate the data from the view logic
+- Seperate the data from the view (usually done with a dataLayer from a server)
-- Business logic from the view logic
+- Business logic from the view
 - Handle things outside of components
-  - component only focus on the presentation as much as possible
+  - Component only focus on the presentation as much as possible
-  - outside of component we determine the HTML5 elements
-  - outside of the components we tell what the margins and spacings are
+  - Outside of components we determine the HTML5 elements, margins and spacings

 ### TO DO